 The Controller, with the traveler’s concurrence, may approve the use of travel trailers or campers if suitable commercial lodging is not available, state lodging is not provided, and there is a benefit to WSU for the traveler to remain at a temporary work station rather than commute to suitable lodging.
 Prior written approval is required for this exception to policy.
 Under this situation, the traveler is reimbursed according to the nonhigh cost hourly and daily rates.

 When a traveler elects to use a travel trailer or camper in lieu of commercial lodging facilities for their convenience, lodging reimbursement is the actual space rental cost as evidenced by a receipt not to exceed the nonhigh cost lodging rate.
 The traveler is not reimbursed for the rental or lease cost of the travel trailer or camper.
 Meal reimbursement is at the nonhigh cost meal rate designated in BPPM 95.19.
-(See also a definition of commercial lodging facilities under Commercial Facilities.)
+(See also a definition of commercial lodging facilities under Section 4.1.)

 Travelers may use personal resources or a WSU Travel Charge Card (see BPPM 95.03) to book and pay for lodging costs.
 The traveler must wait until after the trip end date to submit an Expense Report in Workday to seek reimbursement for these expenses.